-248. If any director or other officer of the company knowingly and wilfully authorizes or permits the omission of any entry required to be made in pursuance of section 247, he shall be liable to a fine of 250,000 kyats.
+248. If any director or other officer of the company knowingly and wilfully authorizes or permits the omission of any entry required to be made in pursuance of section 247, he shall be liable to a fine not exceeding 5 penalty units.